Type Reference

 PreCompute <: AbstractCoeffStrategyPrecompute all partial derivatives at construction time.

-For N-dimensional interpolation, stores 2^N partial derivatives per grid point:
+For N-dimensional interpolation, stores 2^N partial derivatives per grid point.

 Trade-offs